Oregon: Geography

 Oregon is 295 mi north to south at longest distance, and 395 mi east to west.
 With an area of 98381 sqmi, Oregon is slightly larger than the United Kingdom.
-It is the ninth largest state in the United States.
-Oregon's highest point is the summit of Mount Hood, at 11249 ft, and its lowest point is the sea level of the Pacific Ocean along the Oregon Coast.
+It is the ninth largest state in the U.S. Oregon's highest point is the summit of Mount Hood, at 11249 ft, and its lowest point is the sea level of the Pacific Ocean along the Oregon Coast.
 Oregon's mean elevation is 3300 ft.
-Crater Lake National Park, the state's only national park, is the site of the deepest lake in the United States at 1943 ft.
+Crater Lake National Park, the state's only national park, is the site of the deepest lake in the U.S. at 1943 ft.
 Oregon claims the D River as the shortest river in the world, though the state of Montana makes the same claim of its Roe River.
 Oregon is also home to Mill Ends Park (in Portland), the smallest park in the world at 452 sqin.

 Oregon is split into eight geographical regions.
 In Western Oregon: Oregon Coast (west of the Coast Range), the Willamette Valley, Rogue Valley, Cascade Range and Klamath Mountains; and in Central and Eastern Oregon: the Columbia Plateau, the High Desert, and the Blue Mountains.

 Oregon lies in two time zones.
 Most of Malheur County is in the Mountain Time Zone, while the rest of the state lies in the Pacific Time Zone.

 Geology and terrain

-Western Oregon's mountainous regions, home to three of the most prominent mountain peaks of the United States including Mount Hood, were formed by the volcanic activity of the Juan de Fuca Plate, a tectonic plate that poses a continued threat of volcanic activity and earthquakes in the region.
+Western Oregon's mountainous regions, home to three of the most prominent mountain peaks of the U.S. including Mount Hood, were formed by the volcanic activity of the Juan de Fuca Plate, a tectonic plate that poses a continued threat of volcanic activity and earthquakes in the region.
 The most recent major activity was the 1700 Cascadia earthquake.
 Washington's Mount St. Helens erupted in 1980, an event visible from northern Oregon and affecting some areas there.

 The Columbia River, which forms much of Oregon's northern border, also played a major role in the region's geological evolution, as well as its economic and cultural development.
 The Columbia is one of North America's largest rivers, and one of two rivers to cut through the Cascades (the Klamath River in southern Oregon is the other).
 About 15,000 years ago, the Columbia repeatedly flooded much of Oregon during the Missoula Floods; the modern fertility of the Willamette Valley is largely the result.
 Plentiful salmon made parts of the river, such as Celilo Falls, hubs of economic activity for thousands of years.

 Today, Oregon's landscape varies from rain forest in the Coast Range to barren desert in the southeast, which still meets the technical definition of a frontier.
 Oregon's geographical center is further west than any of the other 48 contiguous states (although the westernmost point of the lower 48 states is in Washington).
 Central Oregon's geographical features range from high desert and volcanic rock formations resulting from lava beds.
 The Oregon Badlands Wilderness is in this region of the state.